 How can we explain the paradox of a low level of financial literacy, despite the interest of individuals in the subject?

-A first hypothesis could be the overconfidence bias of individuals, who would overestimate their financial knowledge, even though they have little.
-This theory is supported by the 2012 OECD study, which shows that respondents overestimate their rate of correct answers and prefer to answer “wrong” rather than “don’t know”.
+A first hypothesis could be the overconfidence bias of individuals.
+They would overestimate their financial knowledge, even though they have little.
+This theory is supported by the 2012 OECD study, which shows that respondents overestimate their rate of correct answers.
+Indeed, they prefer to answer wrong rather than to choose the “I don’t know” option.

 This phenomenon could also be due to the lack of financial training tools that are adapted to the expectations of individuals, especially young people.